 Gyroscope accelerometer sensors are compact devices, perfect for embedding in clothing without interfering in the user's activity.
 The function of a gyroscope is to measure and determine the angular position beginning from the user's stance followed by the rotation produced from throwing a punch and ending with the stabilizing of the arm when the punch hits.
 The accelerometer's function is to determine the acceleration of a punch being thrown.
 Additionally, haptic sensors will also be used as a mode of communication to indicate where the user needs adjustment.
 I did consider using lights for feedback but quickly determined that lights could be difficult to see at times.
 Feedback will only be given when the improper technique is performed, the vibrations will only be on the area that the user needs to readjust.
 From all this, the app that will accompany the wearable will be able to measure the position and acceleration of punches and movement and establish a baseline of the user's capability.

 I have decided that there will be two versions a Pro model and a Starter model, condensed at a lower price.
 The wearable will be using gyroscope accelerometer sensors.
-The intentions that lead to there being two different wearable models, is due to commitment.
+The intention that led to there being two different wearable models, is due to commitment.
 Boxing can be a difficult and demanding discipline, it can take some time to get comfortable with it.
 I have been boxing for 7+ years and there are only a few things that I have mastered.
 I remember when I first began, I purchased a pair of inexpensive gloves.
 At the time I was not sure how much I would commit.
-As I progresses and started taking it serious I decided to invest in more expensive gloves.
+As I progressed and started taking it seriously I decided to invest in more expensive gloves.
 Having identified two different target market groups I discovered the opportunity to develop a pro and a standard model to appeal to both consumer's situational needs.
 For the Pro model, the sensors will be embedded in smart clothing located in the wrist, shoulders, chest, hips, and ankles.
-For the Starter model, the sensors will be located in the wrist, chest, and shoulders only.
+For the Starter model, the sensors will only be located in the wrist, chest, and shoulders.
 The sensors will measure the distance from the starting point to the endpoint of a punch and movement then the app will average it out to calculate the position you should always be landing when you throw a punch and reset.

 THE FINAL PRODUCT_